NicolasFlamel1/Cuckatoo-Reference-Miner/README.md

 ```

 #### Windows
-After installing [MinGW-w64](https://winlibs.com), this program can be built and ran with Windows with the following commands where `EDGE_BITS` is set to the cuckatoo variation that you want to use (e.g. `EDGE_BITS=31` for cuckatoo31):
+After downloading [MinGW-w64](https://winlibs.com/#download-release), extracting its contents, and adding its `mingw64/bin` folder to your `PATH` environment variable, this program can be built and ran with Windows with the following commands where `EDGE_BITS` is set to the cuckatoo variation that you want to use (e.g. `EDGE_BITS=31` for cuckatoo31):
 ```
 mingw32-make EDGE_BITS=31
 mingw32-make run